 All of that adds up to saving money over the long haul.
 But even before the sequester Head Start was reaching less than half of eligible children in the United States — and only 38 percent in Washington.
 Now, even fewer children will benefit from the program.

-One place that has sliced a half-hour from its four-hour Head Start program is Snohomish County, where Robert Wheeler’s four-year-old daughter started attending class last October.
+One place that has sliced a half-hour from its four-hour Head Start program is Snohomish County, where Robert Wheeler’s 4-year-old daughter started attending class last October.

 Wheeler emphasized that it’s not just about the classroom and “learning your ABCs.”